Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 ### Create Plan

-Define Plans to specify the limitations and subscription details of how API Consumers can use your products.
-A plan includes quota limit that indicates how many transactions that an API consumer can use.
-The plan an indicate which assets resources in the product that the quota is applicable to.
+Plans define the limitations and subscription details of how API Consumers can use your products.
+A plan includes a quota limit that indicates how many transactions an API consumer can use, and which assets resources in the product that the quota is applicable to.
 Plans can be free or paid.

-In this example we will configure a free plan for the product.
+Run the following command to configure a free plan for the product:

 ```bash
 jq -f product-plan.jq product-created.json > product-plan.json